- Code JPNS3007

 This course has been adjusted for remote participation in Semester 1 2021 due to COVID-19 restrictions.
 On-campus activities may also be available.

 In this course we will read, discuss and write about a range of real world materials on culturally-related themes.
 Though all elements of Japanese language will be developed in this course, there will be a particular emphasis on developing literacy and the ability to read real-world, general audience materials relatively quickly.

 A notable difference that separates this course from intermediate level classes is the absence of a textbook and the lack of vocabulary lists or prepared grammar materials.
 At the advanced levels, students are expected to be able to—or to learn to be able to—do most of this footwork on their own.
-Naturally, a substantial portion of class time will be dedicated to textual explication and grammar questions, etc. will certainly be addressed in class, but it will be assumed that students will have already made their best attempt before class, with only those issues they were unable to resolve on their own will be addressed.
+Naturally, a substantial portion of class time will be dedicated to textual explication, including grammar-related questions, but students will be assumed to have already made their best attempt before class, with only those issues they were unable to resolve on their own being addressed.